MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 - Latest version of Microsoft Authenticator

 > [!NOTE]
-> Users need to be sure they've installed the latest version of Authenticator for Android or iOS to be able to use passkey functionality.
+> Users need to install the latest version of Authenticator for Android or iOS to use a passkey.

 [!INCLUDE [Passkey roll out](~/includes/entra-authentication-passkey.md)]

-To use passkeys (FIDO2) for logging in to web apps and services, you must have a browser that supports the WebAuthN protocol.
+To use any passkeys (FIDO2) for sign in to web apps and services, you need to use a browser that supports the WebAuthN protocol.
-These include Microsoft Edge, Chrome, Firefox, and Safari.
+Supported browsers include Microsoft Edge, Chrome, Firefox, and Safari.
 For more information, see [Browser support of FIDO2 passwordless authentication](fido2-compatibility.md).

 ## Enable Authenticator passkey in the admin center